Skip to Content

 Next … the filling!
 Great thing…just three ingredients for the filling too!
 I marvel that the limited ingredients in this recipe produce such a deliciously decadent cookie!

 In a mixing bowl, cream together 1/2 cup of butter, softened… (The REAL deal again!
-If you want substitutions that’s for your plastic surgeon to deal with…not these babies! lol) …and 1 – 1/2 cups of powder sugar.
+If you want substitutions that’s for your plastic surgeon to deal with…not these babies!
+Lol) …and 1 – 1/2 cups of powder sugar.

 TIP: Always sift your powder sugar through a sifter to remove any lumps and bumps.
 This will give you creamier frosting every time.